 So what’s the solution?
 The Endocrine Society has set out to create programs to help not just guide medical students toward choosing endocrinology, but staying confident and strong in that decision as they evolve as doctors.

 One such program is Future Leaders in Endocrinology (FLARE), which focuses on basic science, clinical research trainees, and junior faculty from underrepresented minority communities who have demonstrated achievement in endocrine research.
 FLARE provides structured leadership development and in-depth, hands-on training in topics ranging from applying for grants money to lab management.
-This program is sponsored by the National Institute of Diabetes and Digestive and Kidney Diseases.
+This program is sponsored by the

 Dr. Estelle Everett, a clinical instructor at the Geffen School of Medicine at the University of California Los Angeles (UCLA), just completed her first year in the program.